appseconnect/docs/_posts/Deployment/Transactional Stores/2018-11-22-MYSQL-plugin-installation.md

 * The Schema is now created.
 Open **ADMINISTRATIVE TOOLS** from Control Panel.

 * Double Click ODBC Data Sources (32 bit).
-Click System DSN tab for its window to open and Click ADD
+Click `System DSN` tab for its window to open and Click ADD. **Here Choosing User DSN will fetch errors, so System DSN needs to be choosen**.

 ![SystemDSN-tab](/staticfiles/deployment/media/TransactionalStores/SystemDSN-tab.png)